MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/get-best-of-standard-dataflows.md

 The primary name field that you see in the field mapping is for a label field; this field doesn't need to be unique.
 The field that's used in the table for checking duplication will be the field that you set in the **Alternate Key** field.

 Having a primary key in the table ensures that even if you have duplicate data rows with the same value in the field that's mapped to the primary key, the duplicate entries won't be loaded into the table, and the table will always have a high quality of the data.
-Having an table with a high quality of data is essential in building reporting solutions based on the table.
+Having a table with a high quality of data is essential in building reporting solutions based on the table.

 ### The primary name field